 - Dimensions: 5 3/4″ H x 7″ W x 2 2/3″ D

 - Weight: 1.25 lb

-The American Red Cross seems to use the well known Eton brand to make their emergency radios.
-I have one of the emergency hand crank LED flashlights and battery banks from their line and it works well.
-This radio is a space efficient cube with a solar panel on the top as well as a hand crank for charging in an emergency where electricity is scarce or non-existent.
+The American Red Cross seems to use the well-known Eton brand to make their emergency radios.
+I have one of the emergency hand-cranked LED flashlights and battery banks from their line and it works well.
+This radio is a space-efficient cube with a solar panel on the top as well as a hand crank for charging in an emergency where electricity is scarce or non-existent.